 Excluded area consultation

-Excluded area consultation project has identified 29 routes in the initial ‘phase 1’.
-This equates to some 3561 metres of soon to be recorded rights of way.
+Excluded area consultation project has identified several routes in the initial ‘phase 1’.
 We have consulted widely with those whose properties are affected or abut a route along with local Councillors, utilities, police etc.

 We are now consulting internally and seeking permission to make an Order for each of these routes.
 Soon the Orders will be advertised in the local press and on site and this will allow for a wider, more formal, statutory consultation to take place.